-Delaware tenants have certain rights when it comes to their security deposit.
-Landlords have a duty to comply with established legal procedures and laws that govern security deposit in the state.
-Renters should know their rights and protect themselves from possible unfair dealings by a landlord.
+Delaware landlords have a duty to comply with established legal procedures and laws that govern security deposit in the state.
 Both landlords and tenants should have some degree of knowledge on the subject of security deposit in their state.

 25 Del.
 C.§ 5514(c) maintains that the purpose of a security deposit is: